 - Take a break! - Ensure you take sufficient breaks and drink water - more if you are unused to regular physical action.Work at a pace comfortable to yourself.

 - Leave natural items on the beach such as driftwood, shells and coral, dead fish and crabs, mangrove seeds, branches and seaweed which are part of the ecosystem.

 - Don't damage vegetation and avoid stepping on plants and seedlings.
 These are part of the natural ecosystem and not only hold down the sand to prevent erosion, but also provide wildlife with food and homes.

-- Remove excess sand or mud which may be trapped in plastic before disposing an item.
+- Remove excess mud or sand which may be trapped in plastic before disposing of an item.